 - C12 – Lauric Acid

-Supplement manufacturers extract and isolate these four MCTs to get a concentrated source of each.
-This is known as MCT oil and is taking the keto world by storm.
+Supplement manufacturers extract and isolate mostly C8 and C10 MCTs to make MCT oil, a product that is taking the keto world by storm.
 Why is that so?
 Because of the many science-backed benefits of MCTs, of course.

 Top 5 Benefits of MCT Oil